Soybean Oil Roof Solutions vs. Acrylic & Polyurethane

 Cost & Long-Term Savings

-• Acrylic roof coatings typically cost anywhere from $0.50 to $3.00 per square foot.
-Cost is heavily dependent on the product and the total number of coats required—so you could end up paying more in total if the first application doesn’t produce results.
+2. Acrylic roof coatings typically cost anywhere from $0.50 to $3.00 per square foot.
+Cost is heavily dependent on the product and number of coats, so it can be surprisingly expensive.

-• Polyurethane coatings are the most expensive, coming in at around $1.50 to $4.00 per square foot.
-Some products need yearly or even twice-yearly maintenance to stay in good condition, which can increase the overall cost.
+3. Polyurethane coatings come in at around $1.50 to $4.00 per square foot.
+Plus, some products need yearly or even twice-yearly maintenance to stay in good condition.

 Don’t forget that all coatings and treatments come with additional prep and labor costs that aren’t usually included.
-Roof Maxx can optionally provide a roof tune-up before treatment to help ensure you get maximum results from the solution.
+Roof Maxx can optionally provide a roof tune-up before treatment so you get the most benefit.

 Compare Soy, Acrylic, & Polyurethane Side-by-Side